 Parking lots and loading areas shall not be permitted between principal structures and Merle Hay Road.
-No off-street parking or loading area shall be located closer than 15 feet to a public street right-of-way line or residentially zoned property.
+No off-street parking or loading area shall be located closer than 15 feet to a public street right-of-way line and no closer than 10 feet to an existing residential property.
 No building dock shall be located along or visible from any public street.